KayGbrl/Frogger_GEX2023/README.md

 ## Controls

-The user can control all menus with the W, A, S, D or arrow keys and accept the chosen option with the enter key.
+The user can control all menus with the W, A, S, D or arrow keys and accept the chosen menu option with the enter key.
 Playing Frogger only consists of five keys such as W, A, S, D or the arrow keys, and the E key to use any pick up the player has picked up.